JonathanTreffler/covid-simulation/README.md

-# covid-simulation-javascript-template
+# Covid Simulation
-The Template for the Covid Simulation of Lesson 7 written in Javascript.
+This is a school project.

-Written by Jonathan Treffler.
+Based on the [javascript template](https://github.com/algorithmik-kurs/covid-simulation-javascript-template) i wrote for my classmates.

 ## Prerequisites
  - Node JS >= 12